GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

-# pangenome graph construction with PGGB
+# 4. Running PGGB

-In this workshop, we employes PanGenome Graph Builder (PGGB) to construction the pangenome graphs
+An indtroduction to pangenome graph construction with PGGB

 ## How does the pggb graph build work?